 - Introduce birds by placing bird feeders close by.

 - Larger infestations will require insecticides.
 Apply these in the early morning and evening when they are in the nest.

 - Apply insect glue to the trunk of the tree to trap the worms.

 - Using fire to kill tent worms is not recommended and causes more harm to the tree.

 Despite tent worms being relatively harmless and just an eyesore, if left unchecked, these creepy crawlers will soon make a home for themselves and attract other insects such as aphids and flies that feed off the larvae.

-Don't wait for a full-blown infestation; contact Pinnacle Pest Defense for more advice or assistance in dealing with the elimination of tent worms.
+Don't wait for a full-blown infestation; contact the New Braunfels pest control professionals, Pinnacle Pest Defense, for more advice or assistance in dealing with the elimination of tent worms.